yramocan/movie-app/README.md

 **Prerequisites**

-- Ensure you enter your own API key from TheMovieDB in `EndpointRouter.swift`.
+- Ensure you enter your own API key from TheMovieDB in `MovieApp/EndpointRouter.swift`.